Get 90% — OFF

 How can I line a jacket without a pattern?

-If you don't have a pattern, you can use the existing jacket as a template to create your lining.
+If you don't have a pattern, you can use the existing jacket as a template to create your jacket lining.
 Lay the jacket flat on the lining fabric and trace around each section of the jacket, including the front, back, and sleeves, adding seam allowances to each piece.
 Cut out the traced pieces, then sew them together to form the lining before attaching it to the jacket, ensuring all seams align properly.

 Loading...